 Moisture control and building repair

 In all situations, the underlying moisture problem must be corrected to prevent recurring mold growth.
 Indoor moisture can result from numerous causes, such as: façade and roof leaks; plumbing leaks; floods; condensation; and high relative humidity.
+Our New Orleans area customers trust our expertise in removing mold related issues during out home inspection process

 Your Premier Greater New Orleans, LA | Let this experienced Greater New Orleans, LA Inspector company help keep you from buying The Money Pit.
 We’ll alert you to any and all health or safety issues and maintenance needs of the home you’re looking to buy.